Read our latest news bulletin

 TEIs are asked to confirm all registration details by December 1st (i.e. please ensure any programme registration changes are submitted by this date).

-At this point, the Common Awards Team takes a snapshot of TEIs’ student records data in Banner; this is used to calculate TEI validation fees.
+Once the number in the snapshot is finalised, this will be used to calculate TEI validation fees.
 TEIs are reminded that they will be charged for any students who withdraw after the census date.

-As per the Standard Validation Contract, the TEIs were previously informed of the intention to increase the validation and per capita student fees in line with inflation.
+As per the Standard Validation Contract, there may be an increase in the validation and per capita student fees charged to TEIs in line with inflation.
 Details will be circulated to TEIs shortly.

 This programme provides participants with the opportunity to work through interactive online content in their own time, to discuss their learning with colleagues across the UK and with facilitators from Durham University’s Centre for Academic Development.